rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

 ![]({% asset_path 2018-11-27-upgrade-netscaler-application-delivery-controller/Picture1.png %})

-**Note:** Always upgrade secondary box first and then upgrade the primary box.
+**Note:** Always upgrade the secondary appliance first and then upgrade the primary appliance.

 #### Upgrade the secondary appliance